nearform/slack-knowledgebase-chatgpt-responder/README.md

 ## Slack bot

-Slack bots configured to respond to direct messages with NearForm knowledge base answers retrieved via chatGPT APIs.
+Slack bot configured to respond to direct messages with NearForm knowledge base answers retrieved via chatGPT APIs.

 ### Installation

 #### Slack application setup

 1. Create a new slack workspace and a new Slack application or use an existing one.
-2. Please refer to https://slack.dev/bolt-python/tutorial/getting-started-http to have a general understanding of how `bolt-python` works and how to setup a Slack app to interact with the bot.
+2. Please refer to https://slack.dev/bolt-js/tutorial/getting-started-http to have a general understanding of how `bolt` works and how to setup a Slack app to interact with the bot.
 3. Enable bot's direct messages in your APP page in `api.slack.com/apps/[id] > App Home > Show Tabs > Allow users to send Slash commands and messages from the messages tab`
 4. Copy paste the following JML configuration in `api.slack.com/apps/[id] > App Manifest` (you'll have to replace `<slack-bot-url>` with the actual slack-bot production url)